wethod/learning-center-source/content/glossary/index.md

 * Last project status: **40**;

 Has an absolute project progress of: **( 200 - 40 ) / 200 * 100 = 80 % .**

+### Bluesky

+It represents the value you are missing in order to reach an hypothetical value previously decided.

+<span style="font-size: 1rem;">It is decided by the Owner or by the users that have the permissions.</span>

 ### Budget Consumption